 In 2010 and 2012, in conjunction with the related party convertible note financings, we issued preferred stock warrants.
-The number of shares for which the warrant could be exercised was to be determined by dividing an amount equal to 25% of the unpaid principal by (a) 75% of the price per share of the equity securities issued in the next round of equity financing under certain conditions or (b) if converting into Series C preferred stock, \$16.20 per share.
-The exercise price for the warrant was 75% of the price per share of equity securities issued in such financing or \$16.20 per share if converted into the Series C preferred stock.
-The warrants were immediately exercisable and were set to expire 10 years from the original issuance date.
+The number of shares for which the warrant may be exercised is to be determined by dividing an amount equal to 25% of the unpaid principal by (a) 75% of the price per share of the equity securities issued in the next round of equity financing under certain conditions or (b) if converting into Series C preferred stock, \$16.20 per share.
+The exercise price for the warrant is 75% of the price per share of equity securities issued in such financing or \$16.20 per share if converted into the Series C preferred stock.
+The warrants are immediately exercisable and will expire 10 years from the original issuance date.

-As of June 30, 2015, all warrants issued by us prior to our IPO were issued to related parties consisting of investors and the Chairman of the Board.
+As of December 31, 2014 all warrants issued by us prior to our IPO were issued to related parties consisting of investors and the Chairman of the Board.

-In connection with the completion of our IPO, the outstanding warrants to purchase convertible preferred stock converted into warrants to purchase shares of common stock, which are no longer subject to adjustment to fair value as they were reclassified to permanent equity upon conversion.
+In connection with the completion of our IPO, the outstanding warrants to purchase convertible preferred stock converted into warrants to purchase shares of Common Stock, which are no longer subject to adjustment to fair value as they were reclassified to permanent equity upon conversion.

-Upon completion of our IPO, the January 2009 warrants became exercisable for 9,259 of our common stock, with an exercise price of \$21.60.
-The remaining outstanding preferred stock warrants that were issued in connection with our 2010/2012 convertible promissory notes, became exercisable upon completion of our IPO for 523,867 shares of our common stock with an exercise price of \$4.87.
+Upon completion of our IPO, the January 2009 warrants became exercisable for 9,259 of our Common Stock, with an exercise price of \$21.60.
+The remaining outstanding preferred stock warrants that were issued in connection with our 2010/2012 convertible promissory notes, became exercisable upon completion of our IPO for 523,867 shares of our Common Stock with an exercise price of \$4.87.